 Disinfection is an absolutely essential component of drinking water treatment.
 Disinfection prevents the occurrence and spread of many serious and potentially deadly water-borne diseases.
 When chlorine is used for disinfection, it can react with naturally-occurring organic matter in the water.
-Minute amounts of disinfection by-products can be formed as a consequence of these reactions.
+Minute amounts of disinfection by-products can be formed because of these reactions.